-I’m excited to be entertaining again, although I’m a bit rusty these days, so finding something easy and tasty to prepare is key.
+I’m excited to be entertaining again, and finding something easy and tasty to prepare is key.
 I love experimenting with new recipes; even better is making them up as I go along, adding my own special twist.
-Some of my most memorable meals are the ones inspired by my travels; Aaaand who doesn’t love that, especially when it comes to food?!
+Some of my most memorable meals are the ones inspired by my travels, AND who doesn’t love that, especially when it comes to food?!

-I recently discovered this delicious burrata with tomato jam starter at Buvette Chez Simone, a cute little restaurant off the beaten path in the lovely residential area of Outremont.
-It’s a simple rustic dish, but it took centre stage on the charcuterie board.
+I discovered this delicious burrata with tomato jam starter at Buvette Chez Simone.
+It’s a cute little restaurant off the beaten path in the lovely residential area of Outremont.
+It’s a simple, rustic dish, but it took centre stage on the charcuterie board.
 I was smitten by how easy it would be to recreate.
 I couldn’t wait to attempt this at home.
 My version is slightly different; I cooked the tomatoes rather than making a tomato preserve.
-Or, you could chop up the tomatoes and forgo cooking them entirely.
+Alternatively, you could chop up the tomatoes and forgo cooking them entirely.
 I happen to love the sweetness of tomatoes once reduced to a thick chunky sauce.
-It was super easy and shockingly; not a lot of effort required.
+It was super easy, and surprisingly, not a lot of effort was required.

 INGREDIENTS